-- Strengthen the role and hierarchy of the activity centres by: - Promoting them as the preferred locations for retail, services and entertainment; - Supporting a diverse land use mix; and - Facilitating adaptable and functional commercial spaces. - Preserve and grow Yarra's employment areas (as defined in clause 02.01) by supporting the: - Growth of health and education related employment and services in health and education precincts (as shown on the Framework Plan in clause 02.04-1); - Economic primacy of Yarra's major employment precincts at Cremorne and the Gipps Street precinct in Collingwood; and - Employment land Industrial and commercial areas. - Support a night-time economy and entertainment precincts which provide a diverse range of activities while managing their amenity impacts on residents. - Minimise pressures for residential conversion of employment precincts. - Maintain an adequate supply of employment land to accommodate projected economic and employment growth and meets the diversity of business needs - Ensure sensitive land uses (such as residential uses) are designed and located to minimise the potential conflict with existing surrounding employment uses (including existing retail, commercial, hospitality, night time economy, creative and cultural uses).
+- Strengthen the role and hierarchy of the activity centres by: - Promoting them as the preferred locations for retail, services and entertainment; - Supporting a diverse land use mix; and - Facilitating adaptable and functional commercial spaces. - Preserve and grow Yarra's employment areas (as defined identified in clause 02.01) by supporting the: - Growth of health and education related employment and services in health and education precincts (as shown on the Strategic Framework Plan in clause 02.04 1); - Economic primacy of Yarra's major employment precincts at Cremorne and the Gipps Street precinct in Collingwood; and - Employment land In industrial and commercial areas. - Support a night-time economy and entertainment precincts which provide a diverse range of activities while managing their amenity impacts on residents. - Minimise pressures for residential conversion of employment precincts. - Maintain an adequate supply of employment land to accommodate projected economic and employment growth and that meets the diversity of business needs - Ensure sensitive land uses (such as residential uses) are designed and located to minimise